The Others #6

 Domestic Violence (Verbal), Anxiety and Panic Attacks

 I may have screamed when I got approved to read this.
-I rave about this series all over this blog.
-You knew I had to review this.
-Even though at first I wasn’t going to read this… It doesn’t follow my beloved characters from the last five books, it takes place in a neighboring town and I was heartbroken… but c’mon.
+I mean, I rave about this series all over this blog… you knew I had to review this.
+Even though at first I wasn’t going to read this— it doesn’t follow my beloved characters from the last five books, it takes place in a neighboring town and I was heartbroken… but c’mon.
 I had to read it.
 And I was reminded why I love this world so much.

-Just like Bishop’s last series, the story though of a slower pace, stays consistent with secrets and events being discovered and unveiled.
+Just like Bishop’s last series, the story— though of a slower pace, stays consistent with secrets and events being discovered and unveiled.
 And when it isn’t, the small characters interactions make this book so lovable.
-I especially loved the board game scene with Cougar (he’s a panther), Aggie, Conan and others(no pun intended) huddled up during a storm.
-It’s the quiet moments in the upcoming storm.
-The plot was confusing when I started asking questions.
-Why were they so hellbent on the house?
-How could they have missed the rules in the documents?
-But it was still a ride.
+The plot was confusing when I started asking questions, but it was still a ride.
+Add the included commentary on respecting the environment and colonialism and here’s your book.

 We get in the mind of the villains and again, Ms. Bishop knows how to make characters you can easily despise.
 Vicki’s ex- husband, his comrades… they were evil just for the sake of being evil.
-Which I guess is an issue in itself… Sure, Bishop can make you hate a character like no one’s business, but… they don’t really have any complexities other than selfishness.
+Which I guess is an issue in itself if I’m nit-picking… Sure, Bishop can make you hate a character like no one’s business, but… they don’t really have any complexities other than selfishness.
 There’s none of that feeling of I see where you’re coming from, despite how fucked up it is.
+Yet, not all villains have complex reasons, sometimes they’re simplistic and that’s fine when everything else works so well.

-There are callbacks to the previous series, but it was enough ;( .
-We don’t see any of my beloved characters, but we get mentions of events that happened in the last book, of a character
+There are callbacks to the previous series, but it wasn’t enough ;( .
+We don’t see any of my beloved characters, but we get mentions of events that happened in the last book and some characters